Prayers for the week

 Our prayer for the vacancy

-And we ask for the presence of your Holy Spirit to guide this parish.
+Father God, we ask for the continuing presence of your Holy Spirit to guide this parish.

-Keep us steadfast and united in love; patient and tolerant with one another
+As we await their arrival, keep us steadfast and united in love; patient and tolerant with one another.